tailcallhq/tailcall/tests/execution/graphql-conformance-005.md

 skip: true
 ---

 # Test field aliasing.

-Skipped because Tailcall does not send the alias to the remote server.
+TODO: Skipped because Tailcall does not send the alias to the remote server.

 ```graphql @config
 schema